unionlabs/union/evm/README.md

 # Contract addresses

-All the deployed contracts are upgradeable proxies forwarding call the the underlying implementation.
+All the deployed contracts are upgradeable proxies forwarding calls the the underlying implementation.

 We use a a special contract called deployer in order to generate deterministic addresses that don't include the initcode in the derivation, see deploy https://github.com/Vectorized/solady/blob/e6ad61c844d6392910bdd21d39a33b3d668fc987/src/utils/CREATE3.sol#L63.